 In this work, we present a novel fiber optic cable which is designed for distributed strain sensing in grouted boreholes where highly localized displacements are likely to occur.
 Laboratory results demonstrate that the novel fiber optic cable is capable of monitoring the opening and shearing along cracks or discontinuities in cemented boreholes where cables specifically designed for strain sensing cannot.
 An installation method for the DOFS system is demonstrated via a field scale application in an active underground room and pillar metal mine.
 The installation efforts themselves are described and shown to be simple and effective for use by the mining industry.
 Through the developed technology, a large stoping area was instrumented with a single, low-cost fiber optic cable measuring over 1 km in total length across 11 grouted boreholes.
 The preliminary results of the long-term monitoring campaign are presented, along with future intended uses of the collected data.

-Zach Agioutantis; University of Kentucky, Lexington, Kentucky, United States, Kostas Kaklis; Botswana International University of Science & Technology, Palapye, Botswana
+Robin Flattery and Zach Agioutantis; University of Kentucky, Lexington, Kentucky, United States, Kostas Kaklis; Botswana International University of Science & Technology, Palapye, Botswana

 Pillars are used as the primary support structures for underground mining to maintain stability by supporting the over laying strata.
 In the case of horizontal seams, the pillars are typically subjected to axial loading due to the weight of the overburden and/or abutment stresses, while in the case of inclined seams they are subjected to oblique loading due to both the vertical and horizontal in-situ stress.
 Over the years numerous studies have been completed on square and rectangular pillars in horizontal seams that have resulted in numerous pillar stability equations and criteria.
 However very few studies are available with respect to pillars in inclined seams.
 Inclined pillars are subject not only to high normal stresses, but they are also subject to higher shear stresses that depend on the inclination of the seam, the ratio of the horizontal to vertical in-situ stress as well as the physical and mechanical properties of the material.
 This paper presents a parametric numerical investigation of pillars in inclined seams using the finite element method by evaluating different geometries such as seam inclination, width to height ratio of pillars, width to length pillar ratios, etc.